wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Child-centric comp.   | BCF x (2 + L + Wf1.y + Wa1.y) | 4B x (F + Wf1.y + Wa1.y) x min(C, 2p) bytes over GPU-GPU + 4BCLF bytes over GPU-CPU | \~ (2 + L + Wf1.y + Wa1.y) : 4L over GPU-CPU | very poor | |
 | Graph SAGE            | B x (C + 3CF + 3LCF + (Wf1.y + Wa1.y) x (CF + C + F + Wf2.y + Wa2.y)) | 8BC + 4B x (F + Wf1.y + Wa1.y) x min(C, 2p) bytes over GPU-GPU + 4BCFL bytes over GPU-CPU | \~ (2 + L + Wf1.y + Wa1.y) : 4L over GPU-CPU | very poor | |

-When the number of features are at least several tens, the computation workload will be much more than communication, and SAGE should have good scalability.
+When the number of features is at least several tens, the computation workload will be much more than communication, and SAGE should have good scalability.
 Implementation should be easy, as only simple p2p or AllReduce communication models are used.
-If memory usage is an issue, falling back to peer-access or UVM will resulted in very poor scalability; problem segmentation (i.e. only process portion of the graph at a time) may be necessary to have a scalable implementation for large graphs, but that will be quite complex.
+If memory usage is an issue, falling back to peer-access or UVM will result in very poor scalability; problem segmentation (i.e,. only process portion of the graph at a time) may be necessary to have a scalable implementation for large graphs, but that will be quite complex.

-## Random walks and graph search
+### Random walks and graph search

-If the graph can be duplicated on each GPUs, the random walk multi-GPU implementation is trivial: just do a subset of the walks on each GPU.
+If the graph can be duplicated on each GPU, the random walk multi-GPU implementation is trivial: just do a subset of the walks on each GPU.
 The scalability will be perfect, as there is no communication involved at all.

 A more interesting multi-GPU implementation would be when the graph is distributed across the GPUs.
-In this case, each step of a walk not only needs to send the <walk#, step#, v> information to host\_GPU(v), but also to the GPU that stores the result for such walk.
+In this case, each step of a walk not only needs to send the `<walk#, step#, v>` information to `host_GPU(v)`, but also to the GPU that stores the result for such walk.
 ```
 For each walk starting from local vertex v: